Real and momentum space analysis of topological phases in 2D d-wave altermagnets: Real-Space Nanoribbon Structure Analysis

 \section{Real-Space Nanoribbon Structure Analysis}

 We now turn into a real-space representation of our AM by performing an inverse Fourier transform.
-We study a 2D sample of area $A=L_xL_y$ (a nanoribbon), so that our spin-up and spin-down Hamiltonian matrices are both of size $D=2A$ (remember that we are setting the lattice constat to $a=1$~nm).
+We study a 2D sample (a nanoribbon) of area $A=L_xL_y$ (in $a^2$ units), so that our spin-up and spin-down Hamiltonian matrices are both of size $D=2A$.

+As an alternative to momentum-space invariants, we introduce the fidelity-susceptibility and IPR to diagnose the topological phase transition in real space.
+This information-theoretic markers are particularly robust for characterizing finite systems, such as narrow nanoribbons, where the closing of the bulk gap and the emergence of edge states can be detected without relying on translational symmetry.